ilsanchez/d3-wind-barbs/README.md

 ).draw();
 ```

-Click [here](https://ilsanchez.github.io/d3-wind-barbs/) to see the full documentation
+Click [here](https://ilsanchez.github.io/d3-wind-barbs/) to see the full documentation.

+Or [here](https://stackblitz.com/edit/d3-wind-barbs-playground?file=index.tsx) to play with it in Stackblitz